 Hello, I’m Victoria.

-I’m a Somatic Psychotherapist with twenty-five years of experience supporting women through trauma, transition, and transformation.
+I’m a Somatic Psychotherapist with twenty-five years of experience supporting women and families through trauma, transition, and transformation.

 For years, I thought I might need to step outside the clinical world to include the holistic and spiritual practices that shaped my own healing.
 Eventually, I realized the expansion I needed wasn’t about leaving my profession—it was about expanding within it.